Saptharishishwarar Temple, Lalgudi

-Perunduraiperatiyar udanurai Saptharishishwarar Temple is a Hindu temple 1,214 years old (as at 2024) dedicated to the deity Shiva, located at Lalgudi in Tiruchirapalli district, Tamil Nadu, India.
+Saptharishishwarar Temple, Lalgudi is a Hindu temple dedicated to the deity Shiva and located at Lalgudi in Tiruchirapalli district, Tamil Nadu, India.

 History of name

-The town of Thiruthavathurai carries a fascinating legend that intertwines the divine stories of Goddess Lakshmi, Lord Shiva, Lord Vishnu, and the Saptarishi.
+The town of Thiruthavathurai carries a fascinating legend that connects the divine stories of Goddess Lakshmi, Lord Shiva, Lord Vishnu, and the Saptarishi.
 According to the lore, Goddess Lakshmi, despite being spouseless, worshipped Lord Shiva with the intention of marrying Lord Vishnu.
 This divine act led to the town being named Thiruthavathurai.

 Furthermore, the name of Lord Shiva associated with this temple, Saptharesheswarar, is derived from another significant event involving the Saptarishi.
 These revered sages, including Vasishtha, Atri, Bhrigu, Pulathiyar, Gowthamar, Angirasa, and Marichi, once worshipped the presiding deity of the temple.
 However, they were cursed because their wives neglected to feed baby Murugan and instead prioritized their service to their husbands during a pooja.

 Upon realizing the gravity of their actions, Karthikeya, also known as Murugan, reflected their curses back onto the sages.
 In order to absolve themselves of these curses, the Saptarishi undertook intense penance and worship, ultimately attaining liberation and ascending as seven stars in the sky.